IPL 2020 Orange Cap Holder: KL Rahul Retains Top Spot, Mayank Agarwal in Close Second

 - Cricketnext Staff

-IPL 2020 Orange Cap holder: At the end of match number 11 in the ongoing IPL, Kings XI Punjab skipper KL Rahul retained the top spot on the run-scoring charts after Sunrisers Hyderabad beat Delhi Capitals by 15 runs on Tuesday (September 29).
+IPL 2020 Orange Cap holder: At the end of match number 12 in the ongoing IPL, Kings XI Punjab skipper KL Rahul retained the top spot on the run-scoring charts after Kolkata Knight Riders beat Rajasthan Royals by 37 runs on Wednesday (September 30).

 Rahul (222 runs) is followed by Mayank Agarwal (221 runs) on the list after the latter scored a century in the loss against Rajasthan Royals on Sunday.
-Chennai Super Kings' Faf du Plessis sits on the third position with 173 runs, followed Rajasthan Royals duo Sanju Samson (159 runs) and Steve Smith (119 runs) in the fourth and sixth position respectively.
+Chennai Super Kings' Faf du Plessis sits on the third position with 173 runs, followed by Rajasthan Royals' Sanju Samson (167 runs) in the fourth position.
 AB de Villiers who scored an unbeaten 55 off 24 balls against Mumbai Indians sits on the fifth position with 134 runs.

 IPL 2020 FULL COVERAGE | IPL 2020 SCHEDULE | IPL 2020 POINTS TABLE